RepairYourTech/Owon1041/README.md

 (Screenshots will be added here)

-## Pre-compiled Binary
+## Running the Application

-For Windows users who want to run the application without compiling it, a pre-compiled executable is included in the `bin` directory.
+After building the application, you can run it directly from the `build/Release` directory.
+A shortcut `Owon1041.lnk` is provided in the root directory for convenience.

 ## Repository Structure

 This repository has two main branches:

 - `source-code-only`: Contains only the source code files needed for compilation
-- `main`: Contains the full project including compiled binaries
+- `main`: Contains the full project including build configurations

-If you are interested in just reviewing or modifying the code, use the `source-code-only` branch.
-If you want to run the application without compiling, use the `main` branch and find the executable in the `bin` directory.
+The repository contains all the necessary source code to build the application.
+After building, the executable will be located in the `build/Release` directory.

 ## Building from Source